 - to reflect the way our business is run, particularly if the change is needed because of a change in the way any financial system or technology is provided;

 - to reflect legal or regulatory requirements that apply to us;

 - to reflect changes in the cost of running our business; or

 - because we are changing or introducing new services or products that affect our existing services or products covered by these terms and conditions.

 If we add a new product or service that doesn't change the terms and conditions of your account, we may add the product or service immediately and let you know before you use it.

-Otherwise, we'll give you two months' notice through the Revolut app before we make any change.
-We'll assume you're happy with the change unless you tell us that you want to close your account before the change is made.
+Otherwise, we'll give you at least 60 (sixty) days' notice through the Revolut app and/or email before we make any change.
+We'll assume you're happy with the change unless you tell us that you want to close your account before the change comes into effect.